 According to the said documents, Iran increased the ultra-light oil (gas condensate) production by 16 percent to 515,000 b/d, while the figure is expected to surpass 600,000 b/d by late March 2017.

-Altogether, Iran can gradually add less than 0.2 mb/d to its oil output level from green fields before spring 2017.
+Altogether, Iran can gradually add less than 0.2 mb/d to its oil output level from green fields and South Pars gas field before spring 2017.

 Dalga Khatinoglu is the head of Trend Agency's Iran news service, follow him on Twitter: @dalgakhatinoglu